DimaKichigin/frontend-project-lvl1/README.md

 Install the dependencies (make install)
 Launch the games (commands in the description of the games)

+### Technologies that were used in the project

+- Node.js
+- Lodash
+- Eslint
+- Readline-sync

 ### How to play

 These are five console games.